 N.R.
-Goodale State Park, located just outside Camden in Kershaw County, offers plenty of opportunities to explore the great outdoors.
-Opened in 1955, this 763-acre park is a beautiful place to hike, canoe, and kayak.
+Goodale State Park, located just outside Camden, offers plenty of opportunities to explore the great outdoors.
+Acquired from Kershaw County in 1973, this 763-acre refuge is a beautiful place to hike, canoe, and kayak.
 Wood ducks make their home in the forest, and the skies are filled with herons, mallards, hawks, egrets, and gulls.

-South Carolina boasts 23 state parks.
-N.R.
-Goodale was named for a local florist who was primarily responsible for acquiring the land.
+South Carolina boasts 47 state parks.
+Goodale was named for a local florist who was primarily responsible for securing the land.
 Kayaks and canoes are available to rent through the park office, adjacent to the pond.
-There is plenty of room to explore the pond and three-mile canoe trail, which starts at the pond’s far side.
-Paddles and life-jackets are also provided.
+There is abundant room to explore the pond and its three-mile (round trip) canoe trail.
+Paddles and life-jackets are available.

 Visitors are encouraged to bring their own small watercraft as well.
-Electric motors are permitted but might startle the plethora of avian wildlife.
+While electric motors are permitted, they may startle wildlife.
 The pond hosts a vast array of vegetation, which provides homes for fish, turtles, and the occasional alligator!

 Adams Mill Pond

-Here, the sun begins to set above Adams Mill Pond.
-The winding trip back towards the trail head is made easier by the current flowing towards the pond.
-The pine forest surrounding its bank also awaits exploration via the Big Pine Tree Creek Nature Trail.
+Below, the sun begins to set behind Adams Mill Pond.
+The pine forest surrounding its bank awaits exploration via the Big Pine Tree Creek Nature Trail.

 Big Pine Tree Creek Nature Trail takes a 1.7 mile loop through the forest at N.R.
 Goodale State Park.
 Markers denote native plants and trees, which include Loblolly Pine, Water Oak, Flowering Dogwood, Tulip Poplar, Eastern Red Cedar, and many more.